Zastava M93 Black Arrow

-Overview
+History

 The rifle was designed in 1993 and entered production in 1998.
-The primary purpose of this rifle is long-range engagement and due to that, it is provided with an optical sight, which is included in the rifle set (8x magnification with the division up to 1,800 m) and a backup iron sight.
-Its mount can accept the sights of other manufacturers as well.
+In Serbian military service, it was issued with a ZRAK 8x56 optical sight (8x magnified 56mm scope with markings up to 1800 m), which was essentially a scaled-up version of the scope issued with the smaller Zastava M76.

 Design and features

 The Zastava M93 Black Arrow rifle is available in both 12.7×108mm and .50 BMG.
 It is a bolt-action, air-cooled, magazine-fed firearm with a fixed stock.
 The weapon is fed through a 5- or 10-round detachable, spring-loaded box magazine.
-The shoulder stock has a telescoping design, sitting aft of the ergonomic pistol grip unit.
-The bolt-action handle rests over the right side of the gun body.
+The shoulder stock has a telescoping design, with two stiff springs connecting the stock to the pistol grip.
+The bolt handle rests over the right side of the receiver.
 A carrying handle is affixed to the forend and the barrel is capped by a multi-baffled brake to assist in handling the massive recoil action.
 A folding bipod is also attached.